adobe/aquarium-fish/README.md

 * **Labels** - this one filled by the cluster admin, depends on the needs.
 Labels could be implemented in different drivers, but it's not recommended to keep the label stable.
 Version could be used during request, but by default it's the latest.
+* **Applications** - is a resource request created by the user.
+Each node votes for the availability to allocate the resource and the cluster choose which one node will actually do the work.
+* **Votes** - when Application becomes available for the node it starts to vote to notify the cluster about its availability.
+Votes are basically "yes" or "no" and could take a number of rounds depends on the cluster voting and election rules.
 * **Resources** - list of the active resources to be able to properly restore the state during the cluster node restart.
 Also contains additional info about the resource, for example user requested metadata, which is available for the resource through the `Meta API`.

+### How the cluster choose node for resource allocation

+The cluster can't force any node to follow the majority decision, so the rules are providing full consensus.

+For now the rule is simple - when all the nodes are voted each node can find the first node in the vote table that answered "yes".
+There is a couple of protection mechanisms like "CreateAt" to find the actual first one and "Rand" field as last resort (if the other params are identical).

+In the future to allow to update cluster with the new rules the Rules table will be created and the different versions of the Aquarium Fish could find the common rules and switch them depends on Application request.
+Rules will be able to lay on top of any information about the node.

+The election process:
+* Once per 5 seconds the node checks the voting process
+* If there is Application with status NEW:
+   * If no Node Vote for the Application exists
+      * Fish creates Vote depends on the current status of the Node and round of the election
+   * If all the active cluster Nodes are voted
+      * If there is "Yes" Votes
+         * Application Election Rule applied to the votes
+         * If the current Node is elected
+            * If current Node is not executing Application already
+               * Set Application status to ELECTED
+               * Run the allocate process
+         * Else if the current Node is not elected
+            * If Application has no NEW status
+               * Remove Vote and forget about the Application
+            * Else if Vote round timeout is passed
+               * Decide the elected node was not took the Application
+               * execute next round vote
+      * If there is no "Yes" Votes
+         * If Vote round delay is passed
+            * Increment Vote round and vote again on the current Node status

 ## UI